OpenGlobe/CMU-OpioidHack/README.md

 ### CMU Teams
 I know there are many, many, many more, but these are the [teams I have so far](/teams.md).
 These do not include information provided by SurveyMonkey, which we can add here once we get that information.

-# Webex Schedule for Saturday, 09/22/2018
+# Webex Schedule and Recordings from Saturday, 09/22/2018
-Webex schedule (Google Doc) [is here](https://docs.google.com/document/d/1QONE3uwbJX-LRn4G4uQTbgHPvCRXhGV4yT3IS253i1c/edit).
+The full schedule (Google Doc) [is here](https://docs.google.com/document/d/1QONE3uwbJX-LRn4G4uQTbgHPvCRXhGV4yT3IS253i1c/edit).

+Missed something from Saturday's webinars or want a refresher?
+Here's the [link](https://code4pa.slack.com/archives/CBU0MGS15/p1537633027000100) (via Slack) to the recorded webinars.

 # Notes from 09/22 - Q&A
 Notes from 09/22 - Q&A [are here](https://docs.google.com/document/d/1HnGgTgxObGa8fE4p6ZyA7RJaNb17BiPi_X07JwaDfvY/edit).